BlockchainAsset/cairo-contracts/README.md

 The above command only works if you have added the PATH.
 If not, you have to run from the installed Cairo repository:

 `cargo run --bin cairo-test -- --starknet --path ./specify/path/to/this/repo`

+## Disclaimer

+This is for learning, not for production.
+And as CAIRO is improving each day, some of the code may not work after some time due to those changes.